Employer of recordGermany

 Reduced Risk

-All wage taxes are remitted in full to the UK authorities by professionals ensuring liabilities are met, giving you peace of mind.
+All wage taxes are remitted in full to the German authorities by professionals ensuring liabilities are met, giving you peace of mind.

 Supply Chain Transparency

-We only pay employees through local full employed solutions meaning United Kingdom payroll tax is paid on all funds.
+We only pay employees through local full employed solutions meaning German payroll tax is paid on all funds.

 Save Time and Money